How to Disable Driver Signature Enforcement in Windows 11

 1. Click Restart.

-1. After your PC restarts, press 7 or F7 on your keyboard to choose Disable driver signature enforcement.
+1. After your PC restarts, press 7 or F7 on your keyboard.
+This will disable driver signature enforcement.

-Your PC will now start normally, but driver signature enforcement will be turned off.
+Your PC will now start normally.
+Driver signature enforcement will be turned off.
 You can install unsigned drivers while this mode is active.

-To turn driver signature enforcement back on: Just repeat the steps above and this time don’t press 7 or F7.
-Instead, just let Windows boot normally, or simply restart your PC normally to re-enable the feature.
+Just repeat the steps above.
+This time don’t press 7 or F7.
+Instead, let Windows boot normally.
+Or simply restart your PC normally to re-enable the feature.

 How to Enable or Disable Driver Signature Enforcement Using Command Prompt